ValerieWang628/Chips-Challenge/README.md

 I also added extra features such as password letter-number converter, advanced tiles usage, etc.
 ([see the complete script I wrote](https://github.com/ValerieWang628/Chips-Challenge-Level-Design/blob/master/Google-sheet-script.gs))

 Many people have not realized that Google has a powerful scripting language and an editor for light-weighted programming.

-Here is a screenshot of what it does:
+👉🏼Here is a screenshot of what it does:
 <p align="center">
 <img src="https://github.com/ValerieWang628/Chips-Challenge-Level-Design/blob/master/cc_suppplement/googleScriptSnap.png" width ="500" height="368"/>
 </p>